Hallucinations and confusion in Parkinson’s disease

 Acute and sudden confusion and agitation with hallucinations in an advanced PD can be the sign of an infection, such as urinary tract infection or pulmonary infection, which will respond well to antibiotics.

 Parkinsonian patients are prone to develop anxiety and depression.

 Depression is not easy to diagnose because signs of motor and mental slowness, poor sleep, weight loss can be related to both the depression and the Parkinson disease.
 Also mood can fluctuate with the motor state.
 Mood swings are responsible for depression and panic attacks when the patient is Off ( very slow ) and of excitation or euphoria when the patient is On dyskinetic (involuntary movements.)

 Impulse control disorders with the dopaminergic agonists.

-•It’s more frequent in young male patients with a past history of depression or addiction, but can affect any parkinsonian patients.
-Patients become addicted to gambling or shopping; they put on weight as they are sweet craving and /or become obsess by sexuality, watching porn movies and browsing on porn website, sometimes cross dressing or having compulsion for exhibitionism.
+- It’s more frequent in young male patients with a past history of depression or addiction, but can affect any parkinsonian patients.
+Patients become addicted to gambling or shopping; they put on weight as they are sweet craving and /or become obsessed by sexuality, watching porn movies and browsing on a porn website, sometimes cross-dressing or having a compulsion for exhibitionism.

 All these psychiatric and cognitive complications represent the more severe and complex issues to deal when treating Parkinsonian patients.

-•Dr MH Marion is an experienced neurologist with knowledge in both neuropsychiatry and Parkinson’s disease.
-Dr MH Marion worked in the psychiatric departement in Salpetriere Hospital in Paris as an interne and also graduated in neuro- psycho-pharmacology, testing the drugs acting on the dopaminergic system.
+Dr MH Marion is an experienced neurologist with knowledge of both neuropsychiatry and Parkinson’s disease.
+Dr MH Marion worked in the psychiatric department in Salpetriere Hospital in Paris as an interne and also graduated in neuro- psycho-pharmacology, testing the drugs acting on the dopaminergic system.